plforacle/mysql-enterprise-intro/install-ee-92/install-ee.md

     <copy>sudo systemctl start mysqld</copy>
     ```

-    - Press Ctrl + C to enter the next command

 2. Check the status of the MySQL server service

     ```bash
     <copy>sudo systemctl status mysqld</copy>
     ```

-    - Press Ctrl + C to enter the next command

 3. List all running processes and filter for those containing "mysqld" in their command line